firebase/firebase-cpp-sdk/firestore/CONTRIBUTING.md

 ## IDE Integration

-Open up the repo root directory from `CLion` should load all symbols for the SDK itsel should load all symbols for the SDK itself.
-Once loaded, you can right load on `firestore/integration_test_internal/CMakeLists.txt` and `load project` to load the tests into the IDE.
+Open up the repo root directory from `CLion` should load all symbols for the SDK itself.
+Once loaded, you can right click on `firestore/integration_test_internal/CMakeLists.txt` and `load project` to load the tests into the IDE.

 # Android building and testing

-Once Android NDK is installed and added to `local.properties`, and `google-services.json`, is added to `integration_test_internal`, it should be possible to build the testing Android App directly with `gradlew`:
+Once Android NDK is installed and added to `local.properties` (should be same as the one you use for Android SDK development), and `google-services.json`, is added to `integration_test_internal`, it should be possible to build the testing Android App directly with `gradlew`: